 Experiences for children from three years.
 Does it sink or drown?

-• Place one element in the water for a while.
-Can it float or sink?
-Place the object in the corresponding labeled container.
+• Place one item in water for a while.
+Does it float or sink?
+Place the object in the appropriate labeled container.

 • Talk about why some objects sank and others do not.